-Class A common stockholders are entitled to one vote per share and Class C common stockholders are entitled to ten votes per share upon all matters submitted for a vote to the common stockholders.
-Except when required by Minnesota law and in certain special circumstances described in the restated articles of incorporation, Class B common stockholders are not entitled to vote.
-Generally, the action of the majority of the votes evidenced by the shares of all classes voting as a single class represented at a meeting of the common stockholders and entitled to vote is sufficient for actions that require a vote of the common stockholders.
+The holders of Class A Common Stock are entitled to one vote per share and the holders of Class C Common Stock are entitled to ten votes per share upon all matters submitted for a vote to the Common Stockholders.
+Except when required by Minnesota law and in certain special circumstances described in the Restated Articles of Incorporation, the holders of Class B Shares are not entitled to vote.
+Generally, the action of the majority of the votes evidenced by the shares of all classes voting as a single class represented at a meeting of the Common Stockholders and entitled to vote is sufficient for actions that require a vote of the Common Stockholders.

-All units have limited voting rights on matters affecting Star Gas Partners.
-The matters that do require unitholder approval generally require the approval of the holders of a unit majority, which prior to the expiration of the subordination period, includes the approval of a majority of the senior subordinated units and junior subordinated units voting together as a single class as well as the approval of a majority of the common units.
-Unitholders in Star Gas Partners do not elect the directors of the general partner.
+All Units have limited voting rights on matters affecting the partnership.
+The matters that do require Unitholder approval generally require the approval of the holders of a Unit Majority, which prior to the expiration of the Subordination Period, includes the approval of a majority of the Senior Subordinated Units and Junior Subordinated Units voting together as a single class as well as the approval of a majority of the Common Units.
+Unitholders in the Partnership do not elect the directors of the General Partner.